Published

 Ways to celebrate

-The Institute of Indigenous Learning and the Fanshawe Student Union invites the Fanshawe Community to Indigenous Language Bingo on Tuesday, June 17 from 2 to 3 p.m., at Forwell Hall, London Campus.
+The Institute of Indigenous Learning and the Fanshawe Student Union invite the Fanshawe Community to Indigenous Language Bingo in Forwell Hall, Red Zone, London Campus (1001 Fanshawe College Blvd.) on Wednesday, June 17 from 2 to 3 p.m.

-The Fanshawe community is invited to join the 29th annual Indigenous Solidarity Day gathering in London.
-The gathering features a Sunrise Ceremony as well as singers, dancers, food, vendors, community service providers and more.
+The Fanshawe community is invited to join the 30th annual Indigenous Solidarity Day gathering in Victoria Park, London.
+The gathering, previously held on The Green in Wortley Village, features a Sunrise Ceremony as well as singers, dancers, food, vendors, community service providers and more.
 Bring your family and friends – everyone is welcome!

 What to bring: